trustedci/OSCRP/assets/Networks.md

 # Networks

-*Primary Asset Type:*  Data Networks
+*Asset Type:*  Data communication networks

 Any component of cyberinfrastructure used in transporting data from from onsite to a remote location.
 This includes the physical medium,